-If your therapist recommends individual counseling, you may or may not be assigned to the same person you saw for the triage assessment.
+If your therapist recommends individual counseling, you may or may not be assigned to the same person you saw for the Initial Consultation.
 Occasionally, some students find that the initial session meets their needs and they require no further services.
 Therapy sessions are offered for either 25-30 minutes or 45-50 minutes.
-The Counseling Center follows a culturally responsive. brief, goal-directed treatment model, which aims to assist you in gaining a deeper understanding of concerns, increasing insight into yourself and others, and learning ways to most cope with and/or resolve problems in a timely manner.
+The Counseling Center follows a culturally responsive. brief, goal-directed treatment model, which aims to assist you in gaining a deeper understanding of concerns, increasing insight into yourself and others, and learning ways to cope with and/or resolve problems in a timely manner.
 Together, you and your therapist will identify brief treatment goals for what you would like to work on.
 As counseling progresses, your goals may evolve or change.

 Individual counseling works best when you: (a) have some idea of what you would like to talk about; (b) feel motivated to do so; and (c) feel comfortable enough with your therapist to address your concerns.
 For those reasons, it is often helpful to think about what you would like to discuss during a counseling session and to spend time between sessions reflecting on your feelings and behaviors.
 Additionally, be sure to raise with your therapist any feelings or concerns germane to the counseling process.